 – From Our Files –

-HOW EDUCATIONAL CONSULTATION WITH STEPHEN MIGDEN & ASSOCIATES HAS HELPED OTHER FAMILIES
+HOW PLACEMENT CONSULTATION WITH STEPHEN MIGDEN & ASSOCIATES HAS HELPED OTHER FAMILIES

 We help struggling young people find success – and their parents find peace of mind